budde25/switcheroo/crates/tegra-rcm/README.md

 A library to help exploit the bootROM exploit for the Tegra X1's RCM mode.

-Currently compatible with Linux and MacOS.
+Currently compatible with Linux and macOS.
 Windows support is WIP.

 ## Example